 I rent out a number of properties.
 Do I have to file a tax return?

 In other cases, HMRC should make an adjustment to your PAYE code to collect any tax due on such income.
-For more information about self-assessment or PAYE codlings, please see the relevant other FAQ sections.
+For more information about self-assessment or PAYE codings, please see the relevant other FAQ sections.

-What is a ‘property income’?
+What is a ‘property business’?

-If a taxpayer owns some land which is let to a clay pigeon shooting club for example, or owns part of a river and sells fishing permits to anglers, such income is also taxed as property income.
+If a taxpayer owns some land or property which is let to a clay pigeon shooting club for example, or owns part of a river and sells fishing permits to anglers, such income is also taxed as property income.

 What if I am a UK non-resident landlord?

 Income received by a UK non-resident landlord from non-UK land and properties would not be subject to income tax in the UK.

 However, income derived from a UK land or property would be chargeable to UK income tax in all circumstances, irrespective of the residency status of the beneficiary of the rental profits.

 Profits from UK land or property are treated, for tax purposes, as arising from a business, i.e. the property business profits are computed using the same principles as for trades but the taxpayer is not actually treated as if they are trading and in particular the accounts should be on the ‘accruals’ basis except for some small businesses.
 In practice, this means rents receivable less expenses payable.